raftastrock/configs/src/pages/docs/Liferay/front-end.md

 * Like [grids should be designed with 8px as the base unit](https://lexicondesign.io/docs/designPrinciples/grid.html)
 * Or [alerts should should for only 10 secons if actions are associated](https://lexicondesign.io/docs/patterns/alerts.html)
 * So it's really a set of guidelines to foster a **consistent user experience**
+* Extends Bootstrap 4 (breaking changes with Bootstrap 3) and built with SASS
+* The goals is to provide a **unified & consistent** user experience
+* The BIG BENEFIT to devs is that it provides **reusable patterns** that can be leveraged into components which speeds up development...*and is more fun* ;)

 #### [Clay](https://claycss.com)